Dovetail-Automata/docker-cross-builder/README.md

-# Machinekit Builder v.
-3
+# Docker Cross-Builder

-This builds a Docker image containing `multistrap` system root trees for Debian Jessie `armhf` and `i386` architectures, with tools in the native system to cross-build Machinekit.
+This builds a Docker image containing `multistrap` system root trees for Debian Jessie `armhf` and `i386` architectures, with tools in the native system to cross-build Debian packages.

+The container is meant to be built upon by other containers, adding build dependencies and sysroot tweaks.

 These containers are suitable for use either interactively on a workstation or in automated build environments like Travis CI.

 Right now, this build method is still under initial evaluation.
-While the RIP build result will pass regression tests on a native ARM host, and while the Debian packages will build, most functionality has never been tested.
 Build results may have unpredicted results, and are **only suited for testing in simulated development environments**.

 ## Using the builder